Sinclair Scientific: Sinclair Scientific

 To fit the program into the 320 words available on the chip, some significant modification was used.
-By not using regular floating point numbers, which require many instructions to keep the decimal point in the right place, some space was freed up.
-Trigonometric functions were implemented in about 40 instructions, and inverse trigonometric functions are almost 30 more instructions.
+By not using ordinary floating point numbers, which require many instructions to keep the decimal point in the right place, some space was freed up.
+Trigonometric functions were implemented in about 40 instructions, and inverse trigonometric functions took almost 30 more instructions.
 Logarithms are about 40 instructions, with anti-log taking about 20 more.
-The code to normalize and display the computed values are roughly the same in both the TI and Sinclair programs.
+The code to normalize and display the computed values is roughly the same in the TI and Sinclair programs.

 The design of the algorithms meant that some calculations, such as arccos0.2, could take up to 15 seconds, whereas the HP-35 was designed to complete calculations in under a second.
-Accuracy in scientific functions was also limited to around three digits at most, and there were a number of bugs and limitations.
+Accuracy in scientific functions was also limited to around three digits at best, and there were a number of bugs and limitations.

-Ken Shirriff, an employee of Google, reverse engineered a Sinclair Scientific and built a simulator using the original algorithms.
+Ken Shirriff, an employee of Google, reverse engineered a Sinclair Scientific in 2013 and built a simulator using the original algorithms.